-The generalized symmetric informationally complete positive operator-valued measures (GSIC-POVMs) and mutually unbiased measurements (MUMs), as two types of symmetric measurements, have been extensively studied \cite{KalevGour2014,Rastegin2015,GourKalev2014,Rastegin2014,WiesniakPaterekZeilinger2011,DurtBengtssonZyczkowski2010,Appleby2007}.
-Recently, a class of informationally complete symmetric measurements, namely informationally complete $(s,t)$-POVMs, has been proposed \cite{SiudzinskaPRA2022}, with GSIC-POVMs and MUMs being its two special cases.
-Since its introduction, $(s,t)$-POVMs have been used to characterize quantum entanglement.
+As two types of symmetric measurements, generalized symmetric informationally complete positive operator-valued measures (GSIC-POVMs) and mutually unbiased measurements (MUMs) have been extensively investigated \cite{KalevGour2014,Rastegin2015,GourKalev2014,Rastegin2014,WiesniakPaterekZeilinger2011,DurtBengtssonZyczkowski2010,Appleby2007, ChenMaFeiPRA2014,ShenLiDuanPRA2015,LiuGaoYan2018,ShangAsadianPRA2018,SpenglerHuberPRA2012,LaiLuo2022}.
+More recently, a broader class of informationally complete symmetric measurements, called informationally complete $(s,t)$-POVMs, has been introduced \cite{SiudzinskaPRA2022}, with GSIC-POVMs and MUMs as special cases.
+Since their introduction, $(s,t)$-POVMs have been applied to entanglement characterization.
 Specifically, Refs. \cite{WangSunFeiWangQIP2024,TavakoliMorelliPRA2024} developed methods for determining the Schmidt number using $(s,t)$-POVMs, while Refs. \cite{LiYaoFeiFanMaPRA2024,WangFeiPRA2025} employed them to establish lower bounds on concurrence.
-Furthermore, $(s,t)$-POVMs allow for the identification of entangled states \cite{SiudzinskaPRA2022,SchumacherAlberPRA2023,LaiLuoCommunTheorPhys.2023,TangWuPhysScr2023,QiPangHouQIP2025,SiudzinskaSciRep2022}.
-This motivates the study of multipartite entanglement structure using the informationally complete $(s,t)$-POVMs.
+Furthermore, $(s,t)$-POVMs have been used to identify entangled states \cite{SiudzinskaPRA2022,SchumacherAlberPRA2023,LaiLuoCommunTheorPhys.2023,TangWuPhysScr2023,QiPangHouQIP2025,SiudzinskaSciRep2022}.
+These results motivate further investigation of multipartite entanglement via informationally complete $(s,t)$-POVMs.

-In this work, based on the informationally complete $(s,t)$-POVMs, we establish two classes of $k$-nonstretchability criteria for multipartite quantum systems that can identify certain $k$-nonstretchable states.
-In Sect.
-II, we review the concepts and properties of informationally complete $(s,t)$-POVMs, the metric-adjusted skew information and variance.
-In Sect.
-III, we derive two classes of $k$-nonstretchability criteria via the informationally complete $(s,t)$-POVMs.
-In Sect.
-IV, we illustrate the effectiveness of these criteria through specific examples.
+In this work, we establish two classes of $k$-nonstretchability criteria for multipartite quantum systems based on informationally complete $(s,t)$-POVMs.
+These criteria can identify classes of $k$-nonstretchable states.
+In Sec.
+II, we review the concepts and properties of informationally complete $(s,t)$-POVMs, the metric-adjusted skew information, and the variance.
+In Sec.
+III, we derive two classes of $k$-nonstretchability criteria via informationally complete $(s,t)$-POVMs.
+In Sec.
+IV, we illustrate the effectiveness of these criteria through concrete examples.